Notes on the Geography of Peninsular India: Mumbai / Bombay Classical Buildings

 Just to the north, and fronting on Horniman (formerly Elphinstone) Circle, the Bombay Town Hall was begun in the 1820s and completed in 1835 to a design of Thomas Cowper and others.
 Paid for mostly by the East India Company, the building's Doric columns were shipped from England.
 From at least the 1920s, the building has housed the Bombay Asiatic Society's library.

-The Cox Building, with the pedestrian arcade that in 1896 became mandatory for buildings along Hornby (Naoroji) Road.
+This is the Cox Building, with the pedestrian arcade that in 1896 became mandatory for buildings along Hornby (Naoroji) Road.

 On Mahatma Gandhi (formerly Esplanade) Road: the Army and Navy Building, formerly a department store but now offices for Tata Consulting; on the right, the edge of the former Watson's Hotel, crushed by the Taj.